Stir-fried Rice Cakes (炒年糕)

 For the main thing:

-- 2 cups rice cakes (soaked or defrosted per package instructions)
+- ~2-3 cups of sliced rice cakes, roughly 1 lb (soaked or defrosted per package instructions)

-- 3 large napa cabbage leaves, cut into 1/2 inch thick pieces
+- 3 large napa cabbage leaves, cut into 1/2 inch thick pieces, or other leafy greens

-- 1 medium shiitake mushroom, sliced, stem removed
+- 1 large shiitake mushroom, sliced, stem removed (fresh or dried both work)

 - 1 tsp oyster sauce